 .
 An international driver’s license does not offer any additional advantages.

 What different campuses does JHU have and how do I commute between them?

 Yes.
 IGSA tries to provide incoming students temporary living arrangements with other host students for the first few days of their stay in Baltimore.
 This gives them an opportunity to explore the neighborhood and find roommates before signing a lease.
 Please register here for temporary accommodation- http://goo.gl/forms/f3sNl3cT8J

-Most students prefer living near the Homewood Campus.
-Majority of the Indian graduate students choose to live in the apartment complexes are located in the neighborhood.
-The areas from 30th to 35th Streets and N Charles, as well as around University Parkway are generally safe.
+Majority of the Indian graduate students live in the apartment complexes are located near the Homewood campus.
+This includes apartments from 28th to 35th Streets and N Charles, as well as around University Parkway, and they’re generally safe.
 Some students also stay in the row houses (independent units) located near St. Paul or Calvert Streets which are cheaper, however there are generally less safe than the apartment buildings.
 The Homewood-JHMI shuttle runs through the above cross-streets and hence is a convenient way to get to classes/work.
-For a more comprehensive list of apartment buildings, please visit the housing link above.
+For a more comprehensive list of apartment buildings, please visit the housing link

 Most areas near JHMI are not very safe.
-Thus most students working in the medical center prefer living near Homewood and taking the Homewood-JHMI shuttle to work daily.
+Most students working in the medical center prefer living near Homewood and taking the Homewood-JHMI shuttle to work daily.

 You can submit your roommate requirements and preferences to the IGSA Housing database.
 The database can also be used for getting contacts of other students who may also be looking for roommates.
-Additionally, you can send an e-mail to the JHU-Fall2010 Yahoo!
-Group.
+You can also register and fill in your roommate requirements here- http://goo.gl/forms/f3sNl3cT8J

 Please refer to the Things to bring section above for details